ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 > services-noreply@scilifelab.se

-This link is to register a new account, in the testing instance and in a custom unit for this workshop.
+This link is to register a new account, in the Test instance and in a custom unit for this workshop.
 Open the link and create a new account.

 Search for an email, delivered this week, with contains the sentence: `You have been invited to join the SciLifeLab Data Delivery System (DDS)`